-Farm Leaders call for the reduction and elimination of excessive tariffs on agricultural imports, particularly the prevalence of tariff peaks on agricultural and food products.
-The elimination of such tariffs, particularly by developed countries, is essential for the legitimacy of the trade liberalization agenda.
+Farm leaders call for an expansion of market access opportunities for agricultural products, including the elimination of non-tariff barriers.
+The elimination of such barriers is essential for the legitimacy of the trade liberalization agenda.

-Similarly, Farm Leaders call for greater certainty and transparency on the imposition of bound tariffs and supports call for tariff certainty for agricultural and food goods in transit.
+Similarly, Farm Leaders call for greater certainty and transparency on the imposition of bound tariffs and supports calls for tariff certainty for agricultural and food goods in transit.
 Changes to bound tariffs for goods in transit places unnecessary risk and burden on producers, particularly for perishable goods.